volumio/volumio-plugins/plugins/music_service/volspotconnect2/readme.md

 ## Last changes

 28th Febuary
-- new librespot for arm.
+- new librespot for arm
+- use of spotifyweb api.

 27th Febuary
 - change port of socket to avoid conflict with airplay (port 5030 now)